 None of this specific information applies if you’re only looking for name availability, but you’ll likely need it in the future – either for your own business or someone else’s – and you’ll know right where to find it.

 If your LLC is domestic (formed in Georgia), your only option is to start brainstorming ideas for a different one.
 Just don’t use one that’s too similar.
-Then, when you’ve found an acceptable, available name, go ahead and reserve it.
+Then, when you’ve found an acceptable, available name, go ahead and either form your LLC or reserve the name for future use.

 Foreign LLCs have different circumstances because they’ve already been operating under a particular name in other states.
 Still, if that name is unavailable in Georgia, they will need to come up with a different, distinguishable one.
 The state allows foreign LLCs to “apply for a Certificate of Authority under any name, whether or not it is the name under which it is registered in its jurisdiction of organization.”

-How to Make an Georgia LLC Name Distinguishable
+How to Make a Georgia LLC Name Distinguishable

 Keep in mind that availability isn’t the only requirement for an LLC name.
 The state sets out other rules too.
 Your LLC name: